 - This method works wonderfully if your soil is very rocky, difficult to till and you have access to some topsoil or loam, but don’t want to spend the money to build a “box” container.

-- Because the mounds are raised, they hold heat longer and work wonderful in areas with a shorter growing season.
+- Because the mounds are raised, they hold heat longer and work wonderfully in areas with a shorter growing season.

 Then, add wheat straw or old newspapers down the walking paths.
 This helps keep weeds down and also helps with water retention.
 Over the years I’ve seen people use all kinds of things such as old rug strips, tarps, pine needles, wood chips, etc. Just use what you have.